neondatabase/website/content/docs/connect/connect-ai.md

 ![Connect to AskYourDatabase](/docs/guides/askyourdatabase_connect_neon_2.png)

-Once the process completes, you can start querying data and making data visualizations by asking your database questions in natural langauge.
+Once the process completes, you can start querying data and making data visualizations by asking your database questions in natural language.

 For example, let's suppose we have a `user` table with a column named `dbType` that indicates what type of database they are using.